 - Function as an updated record of hazards and action plan

-Finding a relevant topic to discuss for your toolbox talk can be challenging.
-Discussion points at safety meetings should be topical and relevant to current or upcoming activities in the workplace.
+Finding relevant toolbox meeting topics to discuss for your toolbox talk can be challenging.
+Discussion points at toolbox meetings should be topical and relevant to current or upcoming activities in the workplace.
 Topical items for discussion can be identified by asking workers for input, changes in the plant or work process or work environment, or in response to accidents/ incidents in the workplace.
 A general toolbox talk template is a helpful tool to record general safety discussions.

-For regular work-specific hazards it is helpful to focus a topic on a particular safety hazard.
-Here are our top 5 toolbox topics you can use for your next Daily Toolbox Meeting.
-Choose the right topic and template for the work your team is performing that day:
+For regular work-specific hazards, it is helpful to focus on the right topic.
+Here are our top 16 toolbox topics you can use for your next toolbox meeting.
+Select the toolbox talk topic and feel free to use the template according to the job that your team is working on:

 Slips, Trips, and Falls are the common causes of accidents in the workplace and often the most overlooked hazard.
 Discuss with your team the most common types of slip injuries and have them point out any hazards on the jobsite.
 Get your team to suggest methods to prevent these measures.
 Download this free OSHA Toolbox Talk focused on slips trips and falls you can use on your jobsite.

 Electrocutions account for one of the most common injuries seen on construction sites.
 Discussing this topic during your toolbox talk help remind every worker about the hazards of electricity and the preventive measures when getting in contact with it.
-Remind your team of the Do’s and Don’ts of electrical safety, discuss lock out tag out procedures, list all major hazards and ask the team to identify any pre shift.
+Remind your team of the Do’s and Don’ts of electrical safety, discuss lock out tag out procedures, list all major hazards, and ask the team to identify any pre-shift issues.
 Use this free electrical safety toolbox talk template to record your discussions.

-Personal Protective Equipment (PPE) are used to reduce employees’ exposure to hazards.
+Personal Protective Equipment (PPE) is used to reduce employees’ exposure to hazards.
 Prior to work commencing, it is important to discuss with all workers the relevance of PPE to keep them safe.
-A toolbox talk can be used to inform employees about the guidelines and condition of PPE and record faulty equipment for repair or replacement.
+A toolbox talk can be used to inform employees about the guidelines and conditions of PPE and record faulty equipment for repair or replacement.
 Download this free PPE toolbox checklist.

 Working in a confined space exposes workers to various deadly gases as well as oxygen deficiency.
 Only highly trained personnel should enter a confined space workplace.
 During your Toolbox Talk, discuss all hazards present for the particular confined space, agree as a team what to do during ordinary work as well as in the event of an incident.
 Use a confined space toolbox checklist to remind your team to conduct their talks daily and record key action points.